Ourlet/CS50W_Wiki/entries/Textarea.md

 #Textarea

 Nice type of input to capture more than one response

+Textarea are **great** to capture complex feedback